-Fruitvale JH/HS is a closed campus.
+Fruitvale ISD is a closed campus.
 Students are not allowed to leave for lunch.
-Seniors will be allowed to leave campus for lunch on Fridays with parent and campus principal permission if they qualify based on board policy.

 At Any Other Time during the School Day

 Students are not authorized to leave campus during regular school hours for any other reason, except with the permission of the principal.